The Humber Keel & Sloop Preservation Society is a registered charity No 503747.

 VISIT OUR SHIPS

-Volunteers are welcome to help prepare and maintain Amy Howson and Comrade during their sailing season. call Kieth on 01482 782917 for details.
+Volunteers are welcome to help prepare and maintain Amy Howson and Comrade during the winter season. call Kieth on 01482 782917 for details.